Current conditions on the Reef

-Together with the Queensland Parks and Wildlife Service and the Eye on the Reef monitoring network, we've carried out 489 reef health and impact surveys across 54 reefs on the Great Barrier Reef since 1 December 2013 and 30 April 2014.
+Together with the Queensland Parks and Wildlife Service and the Eye on the Reef monitoring network, we carried out 1599 reef health and impact surveys across 117 reefs on the Great Barrier Reef between 1 December 2013 and 30 April 2014.
 Our reef health surveys are specifically designed to record recent instances of four main reef health impacts: coral bleaching, coral disease, coral damage and coral predation by crown-of-thorns starfish and the Drupella snail.

 Most (89 per cent) of these surveys were completed in the Cairns-Cooktown region.
 Of the remainder, most were taken in the Mackay-Capricorn region.
 Survey effort was focused in the Cairns-Cooktown region during summer 2013-14 due to the ongoing responses to the crown-of-thorns starfish outbreak and the need to survey the impacts of tropical cyclone Ita.

 Of all the surveys, 31.5 per cent recorded healthy coral reefs with no recent impacts, 37 per cent recorded one type of recent impact and another 31.5 per cent recorded more than one type of recent impact.